PostgREST/postgrest/admin.rst

 db-anon-role
   The database role to use when executing commands on behalf of unauthenticated clients. db-pool
   Number of connections to keep open in PostgREST's database pool.
 Having enough here for the maximum expected simultaneous client connections can improve performance.
-Note it's pointless to set this higher than the `max_connections` GUC in your database. server-host
+Note it's pointless to set this higher than the :code:`max_connections` GUC in your database. server-host
   Where to bind the PostgREST web server. server-port